joecorcoran/corcoran.online/_posts/2013-06-01-building-a-minimal-javascript-event-system.markdown

   - tutorial
 ---

-*This article is intended to encourage front-end developers to design and build software thoughtfully.
-The content assumes a basic knowledge of JavaScript and comfort running simple commands like `cd` at the command line.
+*This article assumes a basic knowledge of JavaScript and comfort running simple commands like `cd` at the command line.
 I hope the test examples in this article are straightforward, but if you're not familiar with writing tests first, or even testing your code at all, you might want to [read a little about it first](http://en.wikipedia.org/wiki/Test-driven_development).
 The general idea is that we make an assertion about how our code should behave in the form of a test.
 We then write some code, run the test and repeat this loop until the test passes.*

 ## Events